10 Groundbreaking Online Marketplace Examples

-The online marketplace industry has grown in tandem with ecommerce as a whole.
+The multi-vendor marketplace industry, known for platforms like Amazon, eBay, and Etsy as prominent online marketplace examples, has grown in tandem with e-commerce as a whole.
 Experts predict that this sector will grow to nearly $10 trillion by 2027.

-This stands in stark contrast to other industries that have to bounce back from the COVID-19 pandemic.
-Customers showed a greater interest in online shopping because they didn’t want to risk going to a brick-and-mortar store.
-Now, as things have opened back up, they prefer the convenience and efficiency of the marketplace model.
+This stands in stark contrast to other industries that even today are still having a challenging time bouncing back from the pandemic.
+During the height of the COVID-19 scare, customers showed a heightened interest in online shopping, as many were reluctant to risk visiting brick-and-mortar stores.
+Now, with the reopening of businesses, they continue to prefer the convenience and efficiency offered by the marketplace model.

 You’ve probably heard the names of the most popular online marketplaces already.
-However, their familiarity shouldn’t lead you to downplay their significance.
+However, their prevalence doesn’t diminish their importance.

-The following five marketplace examples expanded people’s imaginations about what the internet could do.
-They showed its true power and potential and changed online shopping for everybody.
+The following five online marketplace examples expanded people’s imaginations about what the internet can do, showing its true power and potential as well as changing online shopping for everybody:

-You can’t talk about any online marketplace without mentioning Amazon.
-You already know about the massive online store founded by Jeff Bezos in the 90s, but don’t let its familiarity fool you into missing some of the things that make it cutting edge.
+You can’t talk about groundbreaking online marketplace examples without mentioning Amazon.
+You already know about the massive online store founded by Jeff Bezos in the ’90s.
+However, don’t let this familiarity fool you into missing some of the things that make this platform so cutting-edge.

 The brand sets the standard for convenience.
 Remember when you used to have to pay for shipping?
-Amazon was one of the first to throw that out with their Amazon Prime memberships.
+Amazon was among the first to throw that out with their Amazon Prime memberships.
 And, speaking of Prime, don’t forget about that genius invention of a loyalty program.

 Prime members pay a yearly fee to the marketplace to spend more money on that same marketplace.
 But it works because the simple perks like free same-day shipping and exclusive shopping events give their loyal customer base what they actually want.

-Every new digital marketplace that has come after Amazon has followed in its footsteps in some way or another.
-As you think about creating yours, study the industry leader and see how you can apply its strategies to your strategy.
+Every new digital marketplace that has come after Amazon has followed in its footsteps in one way or another.
+As you think about creating yours, study the industry leader and see how you can incorporate its strategies into your approach.

 Niche markets have become a popular category for people looking to start their own marketplace.
 Many people in the field even consider developing a niche an essential part of building a marketplace business.